 Now for the bad news.
 All alcohol consumption, even small amounts, relaxes the esophageal sphincter.
 Boo hiss!
 The more you drink, the more this is apt to happen.
 Double boo hiss!

 Not all alcohol, however, is equally bad.
 Wine seems to have the least effect in causing acid reflux, hard liquor and beer more.
-So if you suffer from GERD, consider switching to wine as your drink of choice but–there’s that damn word again–even wine can still be an issue if you overdo it so drink it in moderation.
-At the very least consider limiting all alcohol intake especially before bedtime, or you’re apt to revisit your dinner while in the midst of your sex dream.
+So if you suffer from GERD, consider switching to wine as your drink of choice but–there’s that damn word again–even wine can still be an issue if you overdo it so drink in moderation.
+At the very least consider limiting all alcohol intake especially before bedtime, or you’re apt to revisit your dinner while in the midst of your favorite dream.

 Also recall that small amounts of alcohol tend to improve barrier function by lowering stomach acid; however, this isn’t universally true for all alcohol.
 Fermented alcoholic beverages like red and white wine, beer, champagne and sherry do this the most but distilled alcoholic beverages like vodka, rum or scotch have no impact on stomach pH so their effect is neutral.
 It is possible that drinking small to moderate amounts of fermented alcoholic beverages likely helps protect against SIBO, at least SIBO caused from bacteria ingested with saliva or food.
-Of course, this all changes for the worse the more you binge drink increasing your risk of contracting SIBO, not to mention one hell of a hangover.
+Of course, this all changes for the worse the more you drink increasing your risk of contracting SIBO, not to mention one hell of a hangover.

 Stomach emptying is also stimulated by small quantities of alcohol but delayed with larger amounts.
 The reason is simple.
 Your stomach will not release partially digested food into the first section of the small intestine (the duodenum) until it’s sufficiently digested, which means less than 2mm in diameter.
 Raising stomach pH impairs this process causing your stomach to work harder and longer before releasing chyme.

 As most of you well know, alcohol especially in large quantities, has a dampening effect on our nervous system.
 That’s why many of us drink it to unwind, relax and reduce feelings of anxiety when asking for the phone number of a hot number in a bar or club.
 Nevertheless, because of these nerve deadening effects, nerves responsible for peristalsis in the esophagus also chill out so you run the risk of diminishing this propulsive movement towards your tummy, turning what should be a one-way street into a two-way, vomit-strewn highway.
-This nerve suppressing effect probably affects the nerves responsible for stomach churning and emptying.
+This nerve suppressing effect affects the nerves responsible for stomach churning and emptying.

 So couple all of this with a belly full of food, a delayed emptying of contents and a relaxed esophageal sphincter and you have the perfect cocktail (pun intended) for heartburn and acid reflux, especially when you go horizontal for the night–intentionally or not–and gravity is no longer your friend.